brinalesser/BattenVisionML/README.md

 .
 ├── CTest                       # C++ code for vision processing │   ├── build
-│   │   ├── bin                 #folder containing the binary executables for the c++ programs │   ├── include
+│   │   ├── bin                 # Folder containing the binary executables for the c++ programs │   ├── include
-│   │   ├── ImageFilter.h       #header files for the c++ programs
+│   │   ├── ImageFilter.h       # Header file for image filtering program
-│   │   ├── PLCCommTest.h
+│   │   ├── PLCCommTest.h       # Header file for PLC communication program
 │   ├── src
-│   │   ├── ImageFilter.cpp     #c++ program to process an image from the raspberry pi usb camera pixel by pixel │   │   ├── PLCCommTest.cpp     #c++ program to communicate with the PLC │   ├── CMakeLists.txt          #Cmake file
+│   │   ├── ImageFilter.cpp     # C++ program to process an image from the raspberry pi usb camera pixel by pixel │   │   ├── PLCCommTest.cpp     # C++ program to communicate with the PLC

+│   ├── CMakeLists.txt          # CMake file for creating executables
-│   ├── README.md               # Details on using libplctag library
+│   ├── README.md               # Details on using the libplctag library

 ├── Images                      # Images of battens to test code with